Introduction

 Fusion

 Fusion is an important part of endless and is needed to make many builds.
-This section will explain how it works, how to use it, and also a bit of spliced endless.
+This section will explain how it works, how to use it, and also a bit of spliced endless

 Fusing

+What is fusing?
 Fusing is using the master ball tier item, the dna splicer to combine two Pokemon.
 Splicing averages out the stats, changes typing, combine movepools, and more.

 Pokemon 1 in fusion.
 Pokemon 2 in fusion. outcome

-Charizard Calyrex
+Charizard Calyrex^

 Fusion